 What happens is you overexercise the muscle, and you have more leakage.
 You really screw yourself up by overexercising.
 It’s so hard for guys to do that.
 We know much better than they do!
 (Laughs)

 The catheter is a pain in the ass, to be blunt.
 If you are careful with it, some guys get some irritations.
 You can put some Neosporin or that type of medication where the catheter is inserted.

 The biggest thing is anytime you’re touching any of the connectors, your hands are spotless, washed, and that you really use some type of an alcohol swab on all the connectors so that there’s no danger of infection.

 A friend of mine actually had an infection and wound up keeping the catheter in for almost a month.
-It’s much better to get it taken care of for the ten days after surgery, be a nut case in terms of cleanliness and using alcohol wipes on everything.
+It’s much better to get it taken care of for the 10 days after surgery.
+Be a nut case in terms of cleanliness and using alcohol wipes on everything.

 Monitoring PSA Levels

 Then we kept doing that every three months, then bumped to every six months.
-I kept on the six month schedule.
-Very slowly, over the next year, it got to one year and them my PSA started to slowly rise from 0.01 to 0.02.
+I kept on the six-month schedule.
+Very slowly, over the next year, it got to one year, and then my PSA started to slowly rise from 0.01 to 0.02.
 No alarms yet.

 Dealing with the worry of relapse